Skip to content

 Best Things To Do In New Delhi!

-Although the complex is not open to the public, it’s worth taking a look at the structure from the gate if you’re in the area.
+Although the complex is not open to the public, seeing the structure from the gate is worth seeing if you’re in the area.
 The former symbol of British colonial power bears witness to India’s turbulent history.

 Humayun’s Tomb